|A Glossary of Embossing Terminology|

 This style of embossing has fallen out of favor in the USA in recent years.

 Most bath tissue in the US is now embossed with one or more (a combination) of the following

 paper napkin - A tissue paper product used with food.
 Usually provided as a stack of folded sheets.
-Family or luncheon napkins are normally embossed with an overall embossing pattern, single ply, and quarter-folded.
+Family or luncheon napkins are normally embossed with an overall embossing design, single ply, and quarter-folded.
 Dinner napkins are normally embossed with a coin-edge plus a decorative border, two or more plies, and many different types of folding patterns.
 The purpose of embossing on paper napkins is largely decorative, and partly functional (ply bonding and bulk builiding).

 paper towel - An absorbent tissue paper product whose primary use is to absorb liquid, and is most often used to dry hands.
 It must have very good absorbency capacity, and must remain strong even when wet (a property known as wet strength).
 The purpose of embossing on paper towel is mostly functional and only partly decorative.
 Embossing is used to increase the absorbency of paper towels.
 For the consumer market, embossing is also used to increase the diameter of a roll of product (which is not desired in the Away-From-Home or commercial market).

 parent roll - A large roll of paper, also called a jumbo roll, that is unwound into a machine that processes the paper in some way.
 In the absorbent tissue paper industry, these processes are usually called converting and finishing processes.
 The paper may be wound into the parent roll as single ply, or as multiple plies.
 In some special cases, the plies may be bonded together by some means (see ply bonding) before being wound into the parent roll.